Supporting Your Loved One

 Tamariki and Rangatahi

-Be There is a national initiative by the Youth Sector Rainbow Collective, a collaborative effort between the organisations across Aotearoa that serve our rainbow (LGBTQIA+), gender and sex diverse rangatahi.
+A national initiative by the Youth Sector Rainbow Collective, a collaborative effort between the organisations across Aotearoa that serve our rainbow (LGBTQIA+), gender and sex diverse rangatahi.

 This resource offers insights from a parent perspective on how best to support a transgender child.
 It is based on international research and interviews with parents in Aotearoa.